Learning College Manual

 - The College will ensure adequate staff training considering the needs of our faculty and staff, multiple records, and various locations through professional development, staff meetings, or other methods as established by Deans/Directors.

 - Oversight of Service Providers

-- The College will consistently review the operating procedures of any service provider that will work with sensitive information from student and/or employees.
+- Upon request the College will review the operating procedures of any service provider that will work with sensitive information from student and/or employees.

 Policy No: 306-02-10BP